GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 ## Edit steps {: #edit-steps }

-Let's walk through the options to edit the steps within a workflow.
+Let's walk through the basic options to edit the steps within the recorded workflow.

+For a comprehensive list of editing options, see [Edit steps](/docs/devtools/recorder/reference/##edit-steps) in features reference.

 ### Expand steps {: #expand-step }